BiernatPiotr/smog/Readme.md

 #### Wind speed

-Here we got exactly the same conclusion as for temperature - correlation is negative and obvious, also there is no difference in linear and smooth model if only amount of data is enough.
+Here we've got exactly the same conclusion as for temperature - correlation is negative and obvious, also there is no difference in linear and smooth model if only amount of data is enough.

 ![PM10 on wind speed](plots/windspeedKmph.png)

 #### Humidity

 There is almost no correlation beetwen humidity and smog for values greater than 40%.
 But for lower values smog seems to growth fast.
-So, is there any other factor that can be corelated only with low humidy?
-I think about freezing weather - it's typically occurs together with sun and dry air.
+So, is there any other factor that can be corelated only with low humidity?
+I think about freezing weather - it typically occurs together with sun and dry air.

 ![PM10 on humidity](plots/humidity.png)

 On the picture below we can see the correlation between temperature and humidity.
-Again for values below 40% there is change in the trend, but I'm not sure if we have enough data for such a conclusion.
+Again for values below 40% there is a change in the trend, but I'm not sure if we have enough data for such a conclusion.
 In general, I would said that humidity has no impact on smog, but it's correlated with temperature in some areas, which has clearly impact on air pollution.

 ![Temperature on humidity](plots/HumTemp.png)